In this recipe, I'm sharing my favorite homemade spaghetti and tomato sauce made with the Hamilton Beach Pasta Maker!

 For the tomato sauce:

-- 2 1/2 ounces sun-dried tomatoes packed in oil, drained and chopped
+- 2 ½ ounces oil-packed sun-dried tomatoes, drained and chopped

 - 1 small onion, finely chopped

-- 1-28 ounce can whole peeled tomatoes, pureed, for a more homogeneous sauce, or hand-crushed for a more rustic sauce
+- 28 ounces canned whole peeled tomatoes, pureed, for a more homogeneous sauce, or hand-crushed for a more rustic sauce

 - Salt and black pepper